apache/infrastructure-website/content/pages/asf-yaml.md

 | {recipient} | The mailing list this was sent to. |
 | {unsub} | The unsubscribe address of the mailing list this was sent to. |

 **Note**: If your project uses multiple GitHub repositories, we recommend using the `repository` variable to let people know which repo the email relates to.
 If your project has a single repo or does not use GitHub integration much (or at all), you can omit that variable.

 <h3 id="default_branch">Default branch</h3>

-To change the default GitHub repository branch (which is the landing branch when users browse to `github.com/apache/<repository>`  and, the default branch pull requests are initially based on, etc.) create an INFRA Jira ticket.
+To change the default GitHub repository branch (which is the landing branch when users browse to `github.com/apache/<repository>` and the default branch pull requests are initially based on, etc.) create an INFRA Jira ticket.
 If you are renaming the default branch and the new default branch does not yet exist, you can ask Infra to rename the branch at the same time.
 Include a **link** to the mailing list thread where the change of the default was agreed.

 <h3 id="delete_branch">Delete branch on merge</h3>